ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/00-0-0-animals-are-equal-singer.md

 Ultimately Singer hasn't found some profound new aspect of moral reality or a forgone consequence of the principles of morality we have already established.
 What he is doing is formalizing (i.e. doing the mental gymnastics required to make peace with) his intuition that killing animals is 'bad', or that causing suffering is 'bad'.
 These intuitions of his have no basis other than, as I've said before, the millennia our psychology has evolved through and the centuries our culture has shaped that psychology since birth.

 ### An Arbitrary Line Between Humans and Animals
-*In response to Pg.7, Para.
-1:*
+*In response to paragraph 30:*

 Singer brings up an important point here.
 I agree wholly that whenever one tries to consider what features distinguish humans (as being superior or deserving moral consideration) from those of other animals, they can never quite define them in a way that excludes all animals but includes all humans.
 Is it the ability to use tools?
 No apes can do that.
 How about emotion? lots of animals display that.
 Language? nope.
 Society and culture, maybe intelligence? what about those who live outside of society?
 What about those incapable of partaking in society due to being mentally disabled?
 There is always an exception to the rule, and this fact proves troublesome to the notion of human equality being anything but arbitrary.

 ### Why Stop at Animals?
-*In response to Pg.7, Para.
-5:*
+*In response to paragraph 34-35:*

 I am in agreement with Singer.
-Why can't animals have and enjoy 'good lives'?
+Why can't animals have and enjoy 'good lives' or have an 'intrinsic dignity' to their soul?
 What I disagree with is that he doesn't take this further to computer programs that have served their purpose and can thus terminate successfully.
 I'm only being partially facetious.
 The point I'm making is that just as Frankena's line between humans and animals is arbitrary, so too is Singer's between animals and say plants or silicon chips.